Last updated 02/10/2023

 Overview

 Vermont Medicaid reimburses for live video under certain circumstances.
+Store-and-forward is covered when it is clinically appropriate and medically necessary.
+DVHA will not reimburse for teleophthalmology or teledermatology by store-and-forward means.
 Home health monitoring is considered a Medicaid benefit and is available under certain conditions.
-An administrative rule indicates store-and-forward is reimbursed for teledermatology and teleophthalmology.
 Additionally, audio-only telephone is also required to be reimbursed under certain circumstances.
+The Medicaid program has updated their regulations to include reimbursement of audio-only services when clinically appropriate and medically necessary.

 Remote Patient Monitoring